feihong/asyncio-tasks-talk/talk.md

 ---
 # Overview of asyncio concepts

-- Coroutine objects
+- Coroutine object
-- Coroutine functions (async functions)
+- Coroutine function (async function)
-- Tasks
+- Task

 ---
 # What is a coroutine object?